Vaskivskyi/ha-asusrouter/README.md

 [![GitHub Release](https://img.shields.io/github/release/Vaskivskyi/ha-asusrouter.svg?style=for-the-badge&color=blue)](https://github.com/Vaskivskyi/ha-asusrouter/releases) [![License](https://img.shields.io/github/license/Vaskivskyi/ha-asusrouter.svg?style=for-the-badge&color=yellow)](LICENSE) [![HACS Default](https://img.shields.io/badge/HACS-default-blue.svg?style=for-the-badge)](https://hacs.xyz)

 ## AsusRouter - a custom Home Assistant integration

 AsusRouter is a custom integration for Home Assistant to monitor and control your Asus router using [AsusRouter](https://github.com/Vaskivskyi/asusrouter) python library.

-Please note, that this integration is in the early development stage and may contain some errors.
+It uses the native Asus HTTP(S) API - the same way the web panel works and relies on local communications with your device.
+Even though this is not the primary purpose of the integration, one can configure it for usage with the remote device over the global network as well.

 You could always help with its development by providing your feedback.

 ## Installation